chromice/ae/README.md

 #### Compound field

-A compound field is a set of basic fields that by and large acts as a basic text field: its value is a string; you can apply validation constraints to it; it exposes the same properties and methods:
+A compound field is a set of basic fields that by and large acts as a text field: its value is a string; you can apply validation constraints to it; it exposes the same properties and methods:

 ```php
 $day = \ae\form\integer('Day')->min(1)->max(31);